Inference-Time Hyper-Scaling with KV Cache Compression: Background

-While mitigating runtime or memory load, training-free KV cache sparsity methods often incur performance degradation at high compression ratios.
-To overcome this trade-off, Dynamic Memory Compression \citep[DMC;][]{nawrot2024dynamic} reduces KV cache size by dynamically compressing representations, potentially extracting and retaining vital information.
-At each timestep $t$, for every attention head separately, DMC models decide to either \emph{append} the new key--value pair to KV cache as in standard Transformers, or \emph{accumulate} it into the most recent cache entry using weighted averaging.
-As a result, every attention head produces a uniquely compressed KV sequence with a distinct compression ratio (CR).
-This flexibility allows the model to preserve critical information while aggressively compressing redundant representations, unlike sparse attention methods that impose uniform compression budgets \citep{nawrot2025sparse}.
+While mitigating latency and/or memory load, training-free KV cache eviction methods often incur performance degradation at high eviction rates.
+To overcome this limitation, Dynamic Memory Compression \citep[DMC;][]{nawrot2024dynamic} reduces KV cache size by dynamically compressing representations, potentially extracting and retaining vital information.
+At each timestep $t$, for every attention head separately, DMC models decide to either \emph{append} the new key--value pair to KV cache as in standard Transformers, or \emph{merge} it into the most recent cache entry using weighted averaging.
+As a consequence, every attention head produces a uniquely compressed KV sequence with a possibly distinct compression ratio (CR).
+This flexibility allows the model to preserve critical information while aggressively compressing redundant representations, unlike KV cache eviction and sparse attention methods that mostly impose uniform compression budgets \citep{nawrot2025sparse}.

-Applying DMC requires continued training (known as `retrofitting'), during which the discrete decisions are relaxed into continuous variables via stochastic reparameterization \citep{louizos2018learning}, enabling gradient-based optimization.
-Although it requires a fraction of the pre-training budget, the computational cost is still significant.
-Moreover, DMC by default does not accelerate the prefilling phase, since all intermediate, partially accumulated tokens are retained.
+Applying DMC requires continued training of existing LLMs (a.k.a.\ `retrofitting'), during which discrete decisions (append versus merge) are relaxed into continuous variables via stochastic reparameterization \citep{louizos2018learning}, enabling gradient-based optimization.
+Although it requires a fraction of the pre-training budget, the computational cost is still significant; however, this helps retaining the original LLM quality as the model is trained to operate with a compressed KV cache.

 Token eviction strategies effectively reduce KV cache size, but degrade downstream performance at higher eviction rates.
-Conversely, DMC offers stronger compression at the cost of expensive retraining.
+Conversely, DMC offers robust compression at the cost of expensive continued training.
 To scale inference-time efficiency even further, it is therefore essential to develop a KV cache compression method that is inexpensive, easy to integrate, and maintains accuracy at high compression ratios.
 To this end, we propose \name (\acronym), a method of teaching pre-trained models a simple, adaptive token eviction policy.
 As such, it combines the advantages of eviction and trained compression, with significantly higher data efficiency than DMC.